ksmith552/calculator/README.md

 to'dos:

-1. actual styling

-2. configure floats?

-3. divide by zero error
+1. divide by zero error

-4. Clear button

-5. format the spaghetti
+2. format the spaghetti